Skin conditions and disorders

 The skin, refolded at the top, is gradually pulled down into the chimney, as it digs deeper and deeper.

-Just like the astronomer's black holes, fold crossings attract large quantities of skin cells into their crater.
+Just like the astronomer's black holes, fold crossings attract skin cells into their crater.

 The skin gets locally thicker.